 Know your VISION.

 And while it is not easy, it surely is SIMPLE.
 You need to ask yourself a couple of questions:

-what are the virtues that are so crucial for you that you base your life on?
-(You might be a religious person or have a mission of helping others or you know you want your life to be with people and so on.)
+what are the values that are so crucial for you will embed them in your life?
+(You might be a religious person or have a mission of helping others or you want to travel, or be known for something specific, and so on.)